 Set a piece of hardware cloth (purchase at your local hardware store) on top of a collection container.
 Wearing gloves, rub the seed head against the metal and the seed heads will fall into the container below.
 You may need to winnow the grains as well.
 Similar to buckwheat, you can mill the grains, and sift the shells.

 To learn more about growing sorghum, read here.

 Although I don’t grow enough grain to last the entire winter, it is still fun to grow a portion of what we need.
 When a recipe calls for one of my grains, I beam with pride since I know I grew it.

 Have you tried growing amaranth or other grains in your garden?
 If so, what are your tips for a successful harvest?

 Anna Hackman is the editor of Green Talk, a green living and gardening blog, co-founder of the Green Sisterhood, a green women influencer network.
 She is also the proud owner of Anna Lee Herbs, where she sells her herbs that she grows and harvest from her garden.
-Be sure to download her free e-book on 5 Mistakes You Don’t Want to Make in the Garden.
+Originally published 2015; this post has been updated.